Facial Filler Injections (Including Juvederm, Restylane, Voluma, Belotero and Radiesse) in New Jersey For Facial Rejuvenation

 What are dermal fillers?

-Dermal fillers are substance injected into or below skin to augment or replace volume.
-The result are seen immediately, but it may take several visits to achieve the correct correction; some older fillers lose some volume quickly, so “over-correction” is common practice.
-There is usually no down-time due to the procedure.
+Dermal skin fillers are substance injected into or below skin to augment or replace volume.
+The result for most fillers are seen immediately, but it may take several visits to achieve the correct correction; some older fillers lose some volume quickly, so “over-correction” used to be common practice, but should not be the case today.
+There is usually no down-time due to the procedure, though bruising or swelling can occur.
 Most fillers are not permanent, with results lasting about six months.
 There are many choices, as listed above.

 What is hyaluronic acid?